crouchr/packer/blackrain14/README.md

 This repo contains the scripts required to build the base Blackrain Slackware14.2 Vagrant Box

+This Box is essentially an applicance and so needs every piece of unused package removed

 This Box is then uses with other jobs to then configure the Box as a full implementation.

 Note : This box is defined in the legacy JSON format